fleschutz/PowerShell/Docs/list-exchange-rates.md

 ## list-exchange-rates.ps1 - Lists the exchange rates for a currency

-Lists the current exchange rates for the given currency (USD per default).
+This PowerShell script lists the current exchange rates for the given currency (USD per default).

 ## Parameters
 ```powershell